mnit-rtmc/iris/docs/incident_dms.md

 Range          | from sign to incident: `ahead`, `near`, `middle` or `far` Impacted Lanes | number of non-shoulder lanes, (if blank, any number matches) Open Lanes     | number of non-shoulder lanes _not_ impacted

+Rows where _impacted_ and / or _open lanes_ are specified will be matched
+in preference to rows where they are not.

 ## Dedicated Purpose Signs